Google May use entity extractions, entity classes, entity properties, and Association Scores from Pages to Build Knowledge Graphs

 The Entity Extractions and Entity Information Storage Process

-The patent does describe how it might take prose text on pages to look for entities and context and classes and properties and attributes, and calculates association scores.
-It stores these in a knowledge graph where the entities and facts about them are the edges, and the contexts between those are the edges.
+The patent does describe how it might take prose text on pages.
+It does this to look for entities, context, classes, properties, and attributes and calculate association scores.
+It stores these in a knowledge graph where the entities and facts about them are the edges.
+The contexts between those are the edges.

 This is what a knowledge graph is.

-The patent stressed that it would try to update the knowledge graph dynamically, and in real or near real time.
-That would be the ideal benefit of the process described in this patent.
-This would be an entity-first indexing of the Web.
+The patent stressed that it would try to update the knowledge graph dynamically, and in real or near real-time.
+That would be the ideal benefit of the entity extractions process described in this patent.
+This would be entity-first indexing of the Web.